 - Overview – where you will name the campaign and choose the main settings for that campaign

 - What To Publish – this is where you will add the posts that will be scheduled to be published on your accounts.
-As you can see you have multiple ways of adding post: adding them directly, in bulk, by taking them from flick or Pinterest, via RSS, by monitoring a folder on your computer, you can also create clickable image posts and share posts.
+As you can see you have multiple ways of adding a post: adding them directly, in bulk, by scraping them from Twitter, Pinterest or Facebook, RSS, Flickr or by monitoring a folder on your computer, you can also create clickable image posts and share posts.
 All added posts are sent to the Post List.

 - Where to publish – this is where you will choose one or more of the destination lists you created